Affordable Robbery & Theft Lawyers in Ottawa

 How will a charge and conviction for theft over $5000 impact you?

-Theft of any value of property is an indictable offense but theft of property over the value of $5,000 carries substantially more serious penalties than theft under $5,000.
+Theft of any value of property is an indictable offence but theft of property over the value of $5,000 carries substantially more serious penalties than theft under $5,000.

 Section 334 of the Criminal Code sets out the penalties for theft as follows: